Article Translations: (Spanish)

 - has any fever and is younger than 3 months old

-- is an infant (3 months old or younger) who has been coughing for more than a few hours
+- is younger than 3 months old and has been coughing for more than a few hours

 - makes a "whooping" sound when breathing in after coughing